Affirmative Action Policy

 This policy is under review and subject to change.
 We will be guided by these principles until the review is completed.

-The Office of Equity and Diversity Resources exists primarily to implement the College’s plans for increasing the racial/ethnic and gender diversity on campus.
+The Office of Equity and Diversity exists primarily to implement the college’s plans for increasing the racial/ethnic and gender diversity on campus.
 The Office also assists in the development of personnel policy in an effort to assure equality of opportunity.
 The Office may from time-to-time become involved in campus issues that affect the atmosphere for women and racial/ethnic minorities.
 The Office also serves to facilitate communication between Bates and the various off-campus organizations that promote such diversity.
-In carrying out the responsibilities stated above, the Director of Equity and Diversity Resources (DEDR) will have access, when needed, to information or documents designated as confidential by the President and/or Trustees of the College or by law.
-This information or these documents include the College’s administrative and financial records, the College’s employee salary and fringe benefit information, employee personnel files, files of the Committees on Personnel and on Personnel for Physical Education, and student files or transcripts in the offices of the Dean of Admissions, the Dean of the Faculty, the Dean of Students, the Registrar, Student Financial Services, and the Bates Career Development Center.
+In carrying out the responsibilities stated above, the Director of the Office of Equity and Diversity (DOED) will have access, when needed, to information or documents designated as confidential by the President and/or Trustees of the College or by law.
+This information or these documents include the College’s administrative and financial records, the College’s employee salary and fringe benefit information, employee personnel files, files of the Committees on Personnel and on Personnel for Physical Education, and student files or transcripts in the offices of the Dean of Admission, the Dean of the Faculty, the Dean of Students, the Registrar, Student Financial Services, and the Center for Purposeful Work.

 The Director’s access to confidential material will be in accordance with the following procedures: